mariusmg/csharpcodingguidelines/readme.md

 #### Member structure

-Try to have a fixed memeber structure inside a class.
+Try to have a fixed member structure inside a class.
 Overall it just makes code easier to read/follow.
 My structure is always the same ( from top to bottom):
 - constants and readonly fields;
 - private and public variables.
 - delegates/events